apache/causeway-site/content/intro/tutorials/apacheconeu-2014.md

 * rename the `SimpleObjectsTearDownFixture` class
   - and update to delete from the appropriate underlying database table(s)
   - use the injected [IsisJdoSupport](http://isis.apache.org/components/objectstores/jdo/services/isisjdosupport-service.html) domain service.
-* update to create new instances of domain entity
+* refactor/rename the fixture script classes that create instances your entity:
-  - inject in the corresponding domain service
+  - `SimpleObjectsFixture`, which sets up a set of objects for a given scenario
+  - `SimpleObjectForFoo`, `SimpleObjectForBar`, `SimpleObjectForBaz` and their superclass, `SimpleObjectAbstract`
+  - note that domain services can be injected into these fixture scripts

 ## Actions

 Most business functionality is implemented using actions... basically a `public` method accepting domain classes and primitives as its parameter types.
 The action can return a domain entity, or a collection of entities, or a primitive/String/value, or void.
 If a domain entity is returned then that object is rendered immediately; if a collection is returned then the Wicket viewer renders a table.
 Such collections are sometimes called "standalone" collections.